kerschke/flacco-tutorial/docs/quickstart.md

-# Calculation of a simple feature
+# Calculation of a Simple Feature

 For simple features you typically only need to supply the data that you have at hand.
 For this, the arguments `X` and `y` should be passed towards `createFeatureObject`, as illustrated in the example below.